Readit News logoReadit News

 There's also some keyboards on f-droid for braille text input and morse code input.

-WorldMaker · 9 months ago
+WorldMaker · a year ago

 The Apple Watch can do it today.